santisbon/reference/README.md

 git config --global mergetool.codium.cmd 'codium --wait $MERGED'

 # or
-codium ~/.gitconfig # and paste from sample file below.
+codium ~/.gitconfig # and paste from sample dot file.
 Also: codium, vscode, nano
 ```

 Then you can ```git difftool main feature-branch```.